-The Associate’s Degree in Nursing is a select admissions program; pre/corequisite courses, examinations, test scores, and/or other required documentation are submitted and reviewed during designated application periods.
+The Transition for Licensed Practical Nurses program is a select admissions program; pre/corequisite courses, examinations, test scores, and/or other required documentation are submitted and reviewed during designated application periods.
 Applicants are then selected and notified by the Nursing Department.

-For more information on the admissions, and procedure visit the following links found in the Forms & Documents section below: Nursing Information Sessions, Self-Advising Forms, & the Admissions Application/Checklist.
+For more information on the admissions, and procedure visit the following links found in the Forms & Documents section below: Nursing Information Sessions, ANURS Self-Advising Form (pdf), & the Admissions Application Checklist for ADN Program (pdf).

 The Associate in Science degree nursing curriculum is designed to prepare students for the nursing profession.
 Graduates of the program are eligible to sit for the NCLEX-RN nursing examination (National Licensure Examination-Registered Nurse) to become a registered nurse.
 New students are admitted each semester and are given both theoretical instruction and an opportunity for clinical application of nursing skills as they prepare for entry-level practice as registered nurses.
 After graduates have passed the nursing licensure examination, they will be prepared to fill beginning level positions as Registered Nurses in hospitals, doctor’s offices, or other health-related institutions, and participate in the planning, implementation and evaluation of nursing care.
 Graduates are eligible for admission to the fourth year of the Bachelor of Science in Nursing programs at UH Mānoa and UH Hilo.

 Associate in Science – Nursing (72-73 credits)

 Effective May 31, 2022, the Kapiʻolani CC Nursing Department will NO longer allow the ATI TEAS to be proctored at home.
 After this date, all students must take the ATI TEAS exam at a testing center.